PrefectHQ/prefect/docs/concepts/deployments.md

 ---
 # Deployments

-Deployments are server-side representations of flows that contain the crucial metadata needed for remote orchestration.
+Deployments are server-side representations of flows.
+Deployments contain the crucial metadata needed for remote orchestration.
 Deployments elevate workflows from functions that you must call manually to API-managed entities that can be triggered remotely.
 Deployments achieve this by storing all of the relevant metadata for _when_, _where_ and _how_ a workflow should run.